opencdx/opencdx/README.md

    5. Link to the NATS Dashboard.
 #### Grafana
 Grafana may require Username and Password, for sign-in on first use.
 The default is: admin / admin (Grafana will require a password change on first use of the username/password).

+## Logs
+Logs can be viewed in Docker Desktop under the container logs.
+OpenCDX Admin Dashboard also provides access to the logs under each microservice under the "Loggins" section.
+Grafana does provide a dashboard for viewing specific logs across all microservices based on a TraceId, that is output to the logs.

 ## JMeter Testing
 1. Download the latest version of [Apache JMeter](https://jmeter.apache.org/download_jmeter.cgi)